Jubatian/rrpge-spec/specs/vid_arch.rst

 Bus access cycles are taken by the following rules:

-- 1 cycle for reading a display list command.
+- 1 cycle for reading a render command.
-- The Shift mode region's Output width count of cycles plus one for sources in Shift mode.
+- In Shift mode, twice the Output width of cycles, plus two for the initial source fetch.
-- An extra cycle for every tile descriptor fetch in Tiled mode.
-- The positioned source width count of cycles for sources in Position mode (1 to 128 cycles).
+- In positioned mode, twice the Source line size of cycles, plus one for an extra Line buffer write (actually two, but one of these cycles should be pipelined with the reading of a subsequent render command).

 Note that the renderer is not capable to optimize out access cycles which would be used to render into off-screen area.

-(Pipelining notes: if a source is in Position mode, to render it on the Line double buffer, one more cycle is necessary than it's width.
-This extra cycle should be performed in parallel with a display list command fetch)